april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- Added a new version of `loss` function, which computes mean and sample variance of the loss.
 - Added `loss`  parameter to `trainable.supervised_trainer` methods.
 - Added `math.add`, `math.sub`, `math.mul`, `math.div` functions.
 - Methods `field` and `select` added to `iterator` class.